 4. Obstructive to regulatory compliance

 Combine items 1, 2, and 3, and what do you get?
 A big headache impacting regulatory compliance.
-And we’re not only talking about one or two regulations.
-Serbanes-Oxley (SOX), Dodd-Frank, Basel II, Solvency II, EU Data Protection Directive, and FAS 157 are just some of the many regulations that impact spreadsheet systems.
+There are number of regulations that have a serious impact on the use of spreadsheets.

 And to think it looks like regulatory bodies are just getting warmed up.
 Over the last two decades, we’ve seen a surge in regulations that directly affect spreadsheet-based systems.
 Now, you tell me that you haven’t wished there was a better way to beat regulatory compliance deadlines.
 Well, if you’re still using spreadsheets, then there certainly is a better way.